unmantained-activeadmin-plugins/activeadmin-gallery/README.md

 # Active Admin Gallery

+### :warning: Unmaintained :warning:

+Sorry, but I no longer work on ActiveAdmin often enough to justify mantaining this gem.
+Take it as it is.
+If you are interested to update and maintain the gem, please let me know! :heart:

 ## Description

 With activeadmin-gallery, you are able to DRY up your models and freely associate images and galleries to your models.